nygenome/lancet/README.md

 sfdp -Tpdf file.dot -O
 ```

-For large graphs, Adobe Acrobat Reader may have troubles rendering the graph, in that case we recommend opening the pdf file using the "Preview" image viewer software available in MacOS.
+For large graphs, Adobe Acrobat Reader may have troubles rendering the graph, in that case we recommend opening the PDF file using the "Preview" image viewer software available in MacOS.

 An exemplary graph (before removal of low coverage nodes and tips) for a short region containing a somatic variant would look like this one: